fpoisson2/test-chatkit/README.md

    CERTBOT_EMAIL=admin@example.com               # email for Let's Encrypt registration
    ```

-2. The `cloudflared` service automatically extracts the tunnel ID from `CLOUDFLARE_TUNNEL_TOKEN` and runs `cloudflared tunnel route dns --overwrite-dns <derived tunnel id> $CLOUDFLARE_TUNNEL_HOSTNAME` so a CNAME/A record is created for the tunnel; make sure your token has permission to manage DNS for that zone.
-You can still add the record manually if you prefer or set `CLOUDFLARE_TUNNEL_ID` yourself.
+2. The `cloudflared` service now executes `/etc/cloudflared/entrypoint.sh` inside the container (avoiding Compose-side variable interpolation).
+The script extracts the tunnel ID from `CLOUDFLARE_TUNNEL_TOKEN`, runs `cloudflared tunnel route dns --overwrite-dns <derived tunnel id> $CLOUDFLARE_TUNNEL_HOSTNAME` to create the DNS route, then starts the tunnel with `--token`.
+Ensure your token can manage DNS for that zone; you can still add the record manually or set `CLOUDFLARE_TUNNEL_ID` yourself.
 The containers strip any accidental `http://` or `https://` prefix from the hostname before using it.

 3. Ensure `nginx/chatkit.conf` still contains the `chatkit.example.com` placeholder; the nginx container automatically replaces that value with `CLOUDFLARE_TUNNEL_HOSTNAME` at startup (the file is mounted read/write so the update succeeds) and generates a short-lived self-signed certificate so nginx can boot before certbot issues the real one.
 The backends already point to `localhost` so no manual IP changes are required.